FIVE MOST SURPRISING FINDS

 U.S. Census Bureau, Historical Marital Status Tables, 1960–2022

-This is what the cultural shift of the last half-century has produced.
-In 1960, 61% of Black adults were married.
-By 1980, 44%.
-By 2000, 36%.
-By 2020, 30% (U.S. Census Bureau, Historical Marital Status Tables, Current Population Survey, 1960–2022).
-The decline is not a blip or a statistical anomaly.
-It is a half-century trend that has moved in only one direction, with the force of gravity.
-It has taken with it individual happiness, generational wealth, childhood stability, and the communal infrastructure that sustained Black America.
+The cultural shift of the last half-century has produced exactly this result.
+Black adults married at a 61% rate in 1960, 44% by 1980, 36% by 2000, and just 30% by 2020 (U.S. Census Bureau, Historical Marital Status Tables, Current Population Survey, 1960–2022).
+No mere blip or statistical anomaly, the pattern marks a half-century trend moving steadily in a single direction under the pull of gravity, stripping away individual happiness, generational wealth, childhood stability, and the communal infrastructure that once sustained Black America.

 “The most dangerous creation of any society is the man who has nothing to lose.”